Babbacombe Downs are said to be the highest seaside promenade in the UK and has to be one of the finest coastal views in England.

 The Buildings on the Downs

 Most have changed in name and appearance but if you look carefully you will see the additions and fill ins.
 Walking from the Babbacombe Theatre opened as the Concert Hall in 1939, over Beach Road, the next building is Babbacombe Cliff, once the residence of Baroness Mount-Temple.
-The coastguard cottages and the Coach House Inn, previously named the Roughwood, built in the 1700’s follow.
+The coastguard cottages and the Divers Arms, previously named the Coach House Inn but originally the Roughwood, built in the 1700’s follow.
 The Roughwood was the first purpose built Inn locally.
 On the opposite side of the road the Combe Court Hotel started off life as Marystowe, a villa owned by the Reverend Harry Grey.
 What are now Greys cottages were the stabling for the house.

 Babbacombe Beach Road and Oddicombe Hill Road were constructed by unemployed persons in the 1800’s.
 These two roads were often referred to as “the relief” roads.
 Beach Road admitted carriage traffic in 1870.
 Before this it must have been both tedious and difficult to negotiate this road, especially in rainy conditions.
 No real change even now.